Workshops

 Some of the topics we will cover are:

-• How to nail action images
+• how to nail action images in the water

-• Tips on getting dog's to look both at and away from the camera
+• tips on getting dog's to look both at and away from the camera

-• Reading and using natural light
+• reading and using natural light

 Your workshop hosts